 Some examples of how Sorbothane can be used as an effective shock absorbing material can be shown in our Standard Products Guide, including pads, grommets, dampers, bumpers, bushings, sheets, hemispheres, rings and many more applications.
 If an appropriate isolator cannot be found among the standard products, Sorbothane can also manufacture a custom part or solution based on your design.

-Let Sorbothane be your shock absorbing material of choice.
-We’ve provided solutions since 1982 and we can ensure rapid prototyping and timely production of low, medium or high volume needs.
+Sorbothane has been providing shock absorption solutions since 1982 and works to ensure rapid prototyping and timely production of low, medium or high volume needs.
 We’ve helped to transport the Liberty Bell, provided solutions for the Space Shuttle and even devised a series of colossal “ball-in-box dampers” designed to dissipate wind energy in the new Air Force memorial.
-We’d love to help you.